 A legacy system is any piece of technology (including both software and hardware) that lacks modern features that would be available if you were to update that piece of tech.

-This doesn’t mean the system isn’t functional—rather, legacy technology often continues to function as it was originally intended, meaning companies may see little upside in updating it.
+This doesn’t mean the system isn’t functional, which is one mistake people make when trying to define legacy systems.
+Rather, legacy technology often continues to function as it was originally intended

 Think of the browser you’re reading this article on.
 If it lets you access the internet, would you spend money updating it even if doing so provided you with some new features?